The effect of Landau-Zener dynamics on phonon lasing

 Optomechanical systems couple light to the motion of nanomechanical objects.
 Intriguing new effects are observed in recent experiments that involve the dynamics of more than one optical mode.
 There, mechanical motion can stimulate strongly driven multi-mode photon dynamics that acts back on the mechanics via radiation forces.
 We show that even for two optical modes Landau-Zener-Stueckelberg oscillations of the light field drastically change the nonlinear attractor diagram of the resulting phonon lasing oscillations.
 Our findings illustrate the generic effects of Landau-Zener physics on back-action induced self-oscillations.

-The exploration of nanomechanical objects and their interaction with light constitutes the rapidly evolving field of optomechanics (see \cite{Marquardt2009Optomechanics} for a recent review).
+The exploration of nanomechanical objects and their interaction with light constitutes the rapidly evolving field of optomechanics (see \cite{2012_Aspelmeyer_QuOptomechanics,2013_AspelmeyerKippenbergMarquardt_OptomechanicsReview} for recent reviews).
 The key element of any optomechanical system is a laser-driven optical mode whose resonance frequency shifts in response to the displacement of a mechanical object.
 The photon dynamics conversely acts back on the mechanics in terms of a radiation pressure force.
-These dynamical back-action effects, mediated by the light field, can cool or amplify mechanical motion, and even drive the system into a regime of self-induced mechanical oscillations \cite{Hohberger2004Self-oscillatio,Carmon2005Temporal-Behavi,Kippenberg2005Analysis-of-Rad,Marquardt2006Dynamical-Multi,Ludwig2008The-optomechani,Metzger2008Self-Induced-Os,Tomes2009Photonic-Micro-} akin to lasing.
+These dynamical back-action effects, mediated by the light field, can cool or amplify mechanical motion, and even drive the system into a regime of self-induced mechanical oscillations \cite{2004_KarraiConstanze_IEEE,2005_Rokhsari_OptExp,Carmon2005Temporal-Behavi,Kippenberg2005Analysis-of-Rad,Marquardt2006Dynamical-Multi,Ludwig2008The-optomechani,Metzger2008Self-induced-Os,Tomes2009Photonic-Micro-} akin to lasing.
+This regime (called {}``phonon lasing'', {}``parametric instability'', or {}``self-induced oscillations'') constitutes the most basic nonlinear effect in optomechanical systems.
+Thus, its exploration is of considerable importance for several reasons: Not only is it important to map out the instabilities of any optomechanical system, but it has also been shown that the nonlinear dynamics can be exploited for applications and fundamental research.
+For example, it may improve the measurement sensitivity for small forces \cite{2006_FM_DynamicalMultistability}, and in the deep quantum regime the nonlinear dynamics can generate nonclassical mechanical quantum states \cite{2012_QianFM_NonclassicalStates}.
+In addition, nonlinear dynamics in optomechanical systems may also be exploited for synchronization of mechanical oscillations \cite{2011_Heinrich_CollectiveDynamics,2012_ZhangLipson_SynchronizationPRL,2013_BagheriTang_Synchronization}.